 We try to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
 Please notify us, via the Parent Portal or other suitably secure means, of any changes to information, such as contact details, held about you.

 Our privacy notice should be read in conjunction with our other policies and terms and conditions which make reference to personal data, including our Parent Contract, our Safeguarding Policy, Health & Safety Policies, Acceptable Use Policies, and IT Policies.

 We will update this Privacy Notice from time to time.
 Any substantial changes that affect how we process your personal data will be notified on our website and to you directly, as far as is practicable.

-If you believe that we have not complied with this policy or have acted otherwise than in accordance with Data Protection Law, you should notify Mrs Tessa Norgrove, Foundation Bursar, Haberdashers’ Monmouth Schools, 37-39 St Mary’s Street, Monmouth, NP25 3DD.
+If you believe that we have not complied with this policy or have acted otherwise than in accordance with Data Protection Law, you should notify Mrs Tessa Norgrove, Foundation Bursar and Data Protection Lead, Haberdashers’ Monmouth Schools, St Catherine’s House, 17 Hereford Road, Monmouth, NP25 3HG.

 You can also make a referral to or lodge a complaint with the Information Commissioner’s Office (ICO), although the ICO recommends that steps are taken to resolve the matter with us before involving them.